JanMarvin/rstudio-archlinuxpkg/README.md

 README
 =============

-First build and install the PKGBUILDs for gin, gwt, junit and mathjax.
-They provide what rstudio installs with its dependencies script.
-Be careful updating these.
+First build and install the PKGBUILD for pandoc.
+It provides what rstudio installs with its dependencies script.

 Second build and install rstudio.
-The previously installed packages are linked into the build directory.
+The previously installed package is linked into the build directory.

 I will not continue to build rstudio-desktop-git on a regularly basis.
 This PKGBUILD is updated only if I need to and have a free minute.